swiftlang/swift-evolution/proposals/0253-callable.md

 ```

 In this design, the function type constraint behaves like a protocol that
-requires a `call` method whose parameter types are the same as the function type's
+requires a `callAsFunction` method whose parameter types are the same as the
-parameter types.
+function type's parameter types.

 ## Alternatives considered

 ### Alternative names for call-syntax delegate methods

-In addition to `call`, there are other words that can be used to denote the
+In addition to the word `call` in `callAsFunction`, there are other words that
-function call syntax.
-The most common ones are `apply` and `invoke` as they are
+can be used to denote the function call syntax.
+The most common ones are `apply`
-used to declare call-syntax delegate methods in other programming languages.
+and `invoke` as they are used to declare call-syntax delegate methods in other
+programming languages.

 Both `apply` and `invoke` are good one-syllable English words that are
 technically correct, but we feel there are two concerns with these names: